belzetrigger/domoticz-FritzBox/README.md

 ## State
 In development.
-Currently only this booth sensor are integrated.
+Currently only this two sensor are integrated.
 They work without user/password.

 ## Developing
 Based on https://github.com/ffes/domoticz-buienradar/ there are